mike-gustafson/platformancer/README.md

 ## Approach Taken:

-    The game is entirely done using HTML canvas and vanilla JavaScript.
+    The game is entirely done using HTML canvas and Vanilla JavaScript.
 Except for the pop-up menu, all the lifting is done in the JavaScript files.
 There are no pre-rendered graphics used to keep the experience as clean and smooth as possible.
 Using strictly canvas elements allowed for much more focus on the physics and gameplay during development